The Books of Faerie: The Books of Faerie: Molly's Story

 The third The Books of Faerie story jumped forward from the previous volumes, telling a story in the modern era and reintroducing the character of Molly O'Reilly, cursed by Queen Titania and so unable to eat human food and left floating an inch above the ground.
-This brings her to the attention of the local media, and she is proclaimed a living saint by the Church – something which only adds to her black mood.
-As she tries to escape, she passes a toy shop which is selling a new range of fairy toys – one of which she recognises as the flitling Yarrow and releases.
+This brings her to the attention of the local media, and she is proclaimed a living saint by the Church, something which only adds to her black mood.
+As she tries to escape, she passes a toy shop which is selling a new range of fairy toys, one of which she recognises as the flitling Yarrow and releases.
 Yarrow tell Molly that she was accompanying King Auberon to the edge of Faerie to find the gemstone Twilight in the hope of undoing the wrong his wife did to Molly when they were attacked, and she ended up in the toystore.
 Reluctantly, Molly agrees to go to Faerie to help free Auberon, taking her cat Fithy with her.

 Along the way, they meet another faerie called Briar Rose who offers to help them, but abandons Yarrow when she is captured by a demon.
 When Molly is accidentally transformed into a flitling, she discovers that Rose intends to kill her, Auberon and Titania once they are all found: fortunately, Molly escapes when Filthy magically grows wings and carries her away.
 Molly manages to free Yarrow from the demon, discovering that it learnt its power from the demon Barbatos.

-They discover Queen Titania captured by Barbatos, who has a new "master" – a giant green frog-like creature that the demon is forcing the faeries to build a lake for.
+They discover Queen Titania captured by Barbatos, who has a new "master", which is a giant green frog-like creature that the demon is forcing the faeries to build a lake for.
 A disguised Auberon is one of the workforce, and he and Titania are singled out by Rose for execution: she is in fact a flitling grown to human size as punishment for leading her kind in a rebellion, something which she intends to do again once she has had her revenge.
 Molly foils her plans by convincing Barbatos' master to relinquish Twilight, which has transformed him from a common frog, leaving the demon powerless.
 He is returned to his imprisonment in the Dreaming, and the faeries freed.
 All that remains is for Twilight to choose a new master so that it can protect Faerie for all time: the stone chooses Molly, curing her numerous enchantments and returning her home to resume her normal life again, until Faerie has need of her.